 The Low To Non-Existent Cost of Digital Marketing

 It is from this standpoint that the title of this article argues that, digital marketing is perhaps the most important skill that will be needed to grow and sustain a freelance law practice.
 Yet another argument for the value that digital marketing, and by extension digital advertising, brings to the table, is the fact that today’s consumer, eight or nine times out of ten, will likely turn to their computer or smartphone to look for information, rather than the TV, radio, or print newspaper.
-The free nature of search engines and social media as well as their pervasiveness in the lives of a great many people means that these attorneys, whether it is a solopreneur commercial lawyer in New York, or a family attorney in Texas, have a somewhat level playing field when it comes to being able to compete with other more established law firms in getting their services out in front of people who may be looking for it.
+The free nature of search engines and social media, as well as their pervasiveness in the lives of a great many people, means that these attorneys, whether it is a solopreneur Los Angeles business lawyer or a family attorney in Texas, have a somewhat level playing field when it comes to being able to compete with other more established law firms in getting their services out in front of people who may be looking for it.

 When it comes to the digital space and law firm marketing, the very low to sometimes virtually non-existent cost is the one advantage that is available to any lawyer that other forms of marketing or advertising do not offer.
 No other source or form of marketing has the potential to put a freelancer’s law practice in front of so many people who may be looking for it at such a low price.